Firefox Tweak Guide

-While you can change a great deal of Firefox's behavior using the normal Options, as well as customizing various features through the use of Add-ons, there are even more ways in which you can fine-tune Firefox to better meet your needs.
+You can change a great deal of Firefox's behavior using the normal Firefox Options, as well as customizing various features through the use of Add-ons.
+There are, however, even more ways in which you can fine-tune Firefox to better meet your needs.
 This section of the guide deals with such advanced tweaking.
-It's a bit trickier than the tips covered earlier in the guide, but proper knowledge of advanced tweaking gives you even more control over various hidden features within the browser.
+It's more complex than the information covered earlier in the guide, but proper knowledge of advanced tweaking gives you even more control over various hidden features within the browser.

-Before undertaking any tweaking however, it is vitally important that you understand Firefox's structure and where it stores different types of customizations, as well as the different methods by which you can apply various customizations and tweaks, and how you can protect yourself against unintended changes.
-I strongly suggest that you familiarize yourself with all the details here before attempting anything else in this section.
+Before undertaking any tweaking however, it is vitally important that you understand Firefox's structure and where it stores different types of customizations, as well as the different methods by which you can apply various customizations and tweaks, and how you can protect yourself against data loss from unintended changes.
+I recommend that you familiarize yourself with all of the details below before attempting anything on the following pages.

 Windows XP: \Documents and Settings\[Username]\Application Data\Mozilla\Firefox\Profiles\

-Alternatively, if you want to create an entirely new profile so that you can safely test some tweaks for example, or simply to start tweaking from scratch, you can do so by using the Firefox Profile Manager.
-To access the Profile Manager, first close all open instances of Firefox, then go to Start>Run and type "Firefox.exe -profilemanager" (without quotes) and hit Enter.
+The Firefox profile manager allows you to create, rename, or delete profiles, and set which profile is used each time Firefox starts up.
+For example, using the profile manager you can create an entirely new profile so that you can safely test some tweaks, or to create separate profiles for different users, or simply to reset Firefox to its default settings.
+To access the Profile Manager, first close all open instances of Firefox, then go to Start>Search Box (or the Start Screen in Windows 8) and type Firefox -profilemanager and press Enter.
 This will open up the Profile Manager dialog box, and from here you can create a new profile, or delete or rename existing profiles.
 Note that if the 'Don't ask at startup' box is unticked, then every time Firefox opens, and if you have two or more profiles, it will first open the Profile Manager so you can select which profile to use.
 This is not normally required, so the box should remain ticked.

-New to Firefox 13.0, you can now also easily create an entirely new profile and migrate your most important data (i.e. bookmarks, passwords, history, etc.) to it.
-To do this, type 'About:Support' (without quotes) in the address bar.
-In the page that opens, click the 'Reset Firefox' button to commence the process.
+The easiest way to create a new profile with default settings and then migrate your most important data (bookmarks, passwords, history and cookies) to it is to type About:Support in the address bar, and press Enter.
+In the page that opens, click the 'Reset Firefox' button at the top right to commence the process and follow the prompts.

-In Internet Explorer your bookmarks are better known as Favorites, and are stored under the \Documents and Settings\[username]\Favorites\ directory in XP, or \Users\[username]\Favorites in Vista or 7.
-In Firefox, your bookmarks are held under your Firefox Profile folder (see above).
-They're held in the database file places.sqlite.
-As you make changes to your bookmarks in Firefox, up to 10 automatic backups of the changes are also held under the bookmarkbackups folder under your profile directory.
-In general you should not edit or alter these files directly - follow the directions below if you want to backup or restore your bookmarks.
-Backing up bookmarks is particularly important before commencing any tweaking:
+Your bookmarks are held under your Firefox Profile folder, as covered above, stored in a places.sqlite database file.
+As you make changes to your bookmarks in Firefox, up to 10 automatic backups of the changes are also held under the bookmarkbackups directory within your profile folder.
+In general you should not edit or alter any of these files directly - follow the directions below if you want to backup or restore your bookmarks.

-1. Go to the Bookmarks menu and select 'Show All Bookmarks'.
+1. Open the Bookmarks menu and select 'Show All Bookmarks'.

-3. Once done, to back them all up click the 'Import and Backup' button in the Library.
+3. Click the 'Import and Backup' button in the Library.

-4. You can select to backup your bookmarks as a .JSON file by clicking the Backup option, or as an .HTML file by clicking the 'Export HTML' option.
-In either case this file will contain all your current Firefox bookmarks for the active profile, however it is important to note the difference:
+4. You can select to backup your bookmarks as a .JSON file by clicking the Backup option, or as an .HTML file by selecting the 'Export HTML' item.
+Each file will contain all of your current Firefox bookmarks for the active profile, but it is important to note the difference:

-To restore or import bookmarks at any time, whether from Internet Explorer, an existing Bookmarks.html file, a .JSON file, or from one of your automatic backups to the bookmarks file, follow the instructions below:
+To restore or import new bookmarks at any time, whether from another browser, an existing Firefox .HTML or .JSON file, or from one of your automatic bookmark backups, follow the instructions below:

-1. Go to the Bookmarks menu and select 'Show All Bookmarks'.
+1. Open the Bookmarks menu and select 'Show All Bookmarks'.